near/docs/docs/1.concepts/account-abstraction/chainsig.md

 import TabItem from '@theme/TabItem';

-Chain Signatures are a method to allow a smart contract to call an async method.
-For example:
+Chain Signatures allows you to the method on multichain.near:

 ```rust
     pub fn sign(payload: [u8; 32], path: String) -> Signature {